NabeelR64/JobAppBot2/README.md

 9. **System generates a tailored cover letter using LLMs based on:**
    - Job title
    - Job description
-   - User’s resume
+   - User's resume
-   - User’s profile preferences
+   - User's profile preferences
-10. System uses browser automation to fill application forms on the job’s external site.
+10. System uses browser automation to fill application forms on the job's external site.
 11. System records the application in the database.
 12. **A dedicated dashboard page lets users see:**
-    - Which jobs they’ve applied to
+    - Which jobs they've applied to
     - Statuses and a status timeline per job
-13. **System requests read-only access to the user’s Gmail and periodically:**
+13. **System requests read-only access to the user's Gmail and periodically:**
     - Reads new emails
     - Detects job-related messages (thank-you, interview invites, rejections, recruiter follow-ups, general status updates)
     - Updates the application status timeline accordingly